Cats-n-coffee/jsLoxLang/README.md

 I wrote most of my notes in this ReadMe, so this ReadMe shows what I understand from writing this interpreter, some definitions, some important notes from the author of Crafting Inpreters about the way certains parts are implemented, as well as useful notes on how I implemented it in Js.

 ## JsLox class - Entry file
-  - Main method: "directs" the given input: uses the array length to return an error, read or run the prompt.
+  - Main method: "directs" the given input: uses the array length to return an error, read from file or run the prompt.
+When creating an instance of `JsLox` at the bottom of `jsLoxLang.js`, we pass it the arguments from the command line.
+In the constructor of `JsLox`, `this.rawCode` takes those arguments and removes the first two (which are the paths for Node and the program `jsLoxLang.js`, so we can discard them).
   - runFile method: read the file, transforms the bytes to a string.
-Needed if we read code that's already written?
   - runPrompt method: takes input from standard input, transforms it to a buffer.
     In a for loop, we print each line or break out of the loop if there is no line.
   - run method: scans each line to create tokens.